Immune System

 Standard reconstitution and administration methodology for laboratory research use.

-Reconstitute with bacteriostatic water.
+with .
 Administer subcutaneously in the morning or evening.
 Annual cycles of 10–20 days are the most researched protocol.
 Intranasal delivery is possible but less common.
 Some combine with other anti-aging peptides like GHK-Cu and Thymalin.

 Research Video